 Graduate studies and research are at present being conducted in the fields of structures; infrastructure rehabilitation; risk engineering; fluid mechanics and hydraulics; materials engineering; soil behaviour; soil mechanics and foundations; water resources engineering; environmental engineering; and transportation engineering.

-The master's degree can be pursued as a research degree (thesis) or as a coursework-based degree (non-thesis).
+The master's degree can be pursued as a research degree (M.Sc.-Thesis) or as a coursework-based degree (M.Eng.-Non-Thesis).
 The thesis degree is for those who wish to undertake research while the non-thesis degree is for those who wish to have a broader and more specialized training in civil engineering.

 Students obtain a deeper understanding of their area of specialty through courses selected with their supervisor.
 A two- to three-semester independent research project is undertaken in the field of structures; infrastructure rehabilitation; risk engineering; fluid mechanics and hydraulics; materials engineering; soil behaviour; soil mechanics and foundations; water resources engineering; environmental engineering; and transportation engineering.

 |Master of Engineering (M.Eng.)
 Civil Engineering (Non-Thesis): Environmental Engineering (45 credits)|